AD 1000

 In the proleptic Gregorian calendar, it was a non-leap century year starting on Wednesday (like 1800).

 The year falls well into the period of Old World history known as the Middle Ages; in Europe, it is sometimes and by convention considered the boundary date between the Early Middle Ages and the High Middle Ages.
 The Muslim world was in its Islamic Golden Age.
 China was in its Song dynasty, Korea was in its Goryeo dynasty, Vietnam was in its Anterior Lê dynasty and Japan was in its classical Heian period.
 India was divided into a number of lesser empires, such as the Eastern Chalukyas, Pala Empire (Kamboja Pala dynasty; Mahipala), Chola dynasty (Rajaraja I), Yadava dynasty, etc. Sub-Saharan Africa had developing urban centers and empires such as the Ghana Empire of the Wagadu, and the Trans-Saharan slave trade was beginning to be an important factor in the formation of the Sahelian kingdoms.
 The pre-Columbian New World was in a time of general transition in many regions.
 Wari and Tiwanaku cultures receded in power and influence while Chachapoya and Chimú cultures rose to prominence in South America.
 In Mesoamerica, the Maya Terminal Classic period saw the decline of many grand polities of the Petén like Palenque and Tikal yet a renewed vigor and greater construction phases of sites in the Yucatán Peninsula like Chichen Itza and Uxmal.
 Mitla, with Mixtec influence, became the more important site of the Zapotec, overshadowing the waning Monte Albán.
 Cholula flourished in central Mexico, as did Tula, the center of Toltec culture.

-World population is estimated to have been between c.
+The World population is estimated to have been between c.
 250 and 310 million.